raspberrypilearning/grow-a-tree/en/step_3.md

 ```
 + Run the program.
 Is it working ok?

-+ You will need to create a new separate script in Tree sprite's code editor so the program `switch costume`{:class="block3looks"} back to Tree sprite at the start of the game.
++ You will need to create a new separate script in the Tree sprite's code editor so the program `switch costume`{:class="block3looks"} back to the Tree sprite at the start of the game.

 + Run the program.
 ```blocks3